 The legislation's introduction in 2020 drew considerable media attention, and press coverage continued to a remarkable degree throughout Session.
 Polling indicated that Marylanders overwhelmingly favor the concept, even knowing that it would be funded by paycheck deductions.
 Dynamic and wellorchestrated bill hearings for HB 839 / SB 539 "Labor and Employment - Family and Medical Leave Insurance Program - Establishment" (Time to Care Act) buttressed support among key legislators, although significant pockets of resistance remained.

-As the saying goes, timing is everything.
 The bill gained traction and was under active negotiation as the typical mid-March deadline for favorable committee action neared-only to be derailed when early adjournment due to the COVID-19 outbreak became inevitable and the General Assembly narrowly focused its agenda.
 The Session ended with no final vote on the legislation in either the House or the Senate.